AbhaySinghR/Scowtt_Take_Home/README.md

 **Model Diagnostics & Validation**
 - Conducted data leakage audits to ensure no future information was present in first-order features.
 - Applied scaling and skewness correction to monetary features to improve model convergence.
+- Used GridSearchCV to find optimal hyperparameters for training Models.
 - Analyzed feature importance using model-based metrics and SHAP values to confirm that predictions were driven by meaningful signals.

 **Noise Reduction**